vectorgrp/sil-kit/docs_new/usage/utilities.rst

    *  - Abstract
       - The Registry enables discovery between IB participants when using the VAsio middleware.
-It is mandatory, when using the VAsio middleware.
+It is mandatory when using the VAsio middleware.

    *  - Source location
       - ``Utilities/IbRegistry``
    *  - Requirements
       - None
    *  - Parameters
-      - There are up to three positional arguments:

-        #.
-Filename of the IB Configuration to be used (IB config file).
-        #.
-Domain ID (optional); defaults to ``42``.
-        #. ``--use-signal-handler`` (optional); Uses a signal handler for shutdown and does not read from stdin.
+      - -v, --version               Get version info.
+        -h, --help                  Show the help of the IbRegistry.
+        -s, --use-signal-handler    Exit this process when a signal is received.
+If not set, the process runs infinitely.
+        -d, --domain <domainId>     The domain ID that is used by the Integration Bus.
+Defaults to 42.
+        <configuration>             Path and filename of the Participant configuration YAML or JSON file.
+Note that the format was changed in v3.6.11.

    *  - Usage Example
       - .. code-block:: powershell

-            # Start the IbRegistry using the CAN demo configuration
+            # Start the IbRegistry
-            IbRegistry Demos/Can/IbConfig_DemoCan.json 42
+            IbRegistry

    *  - Notes
-      -  * The distribution package contains the IbRegistry shared libraries in the ``Integrationbus-NonRedistributable/`` directory of the distribution.
-         * The IbRegistry is packaged in the ``IntegrationBus/bin`` directory.
+      -  * The IbRegistry is packaged in the ``IntegrationBus/bin`` directory.
          * When using the VAsio middleware, the IbRegistry must be started before the IB participants.
-When using the Launcher, the IbRegistry is automatically started if the IbConfig specifies VAsio as the :doc:`active middleware<../configuration/middleware-configuration>`.

 .. _sec:util-system-controller:

-!!!
 IbSystemController
 ~~~~~~~~~~~~~~~~

 .. list-table::